npms-io/npms-analyzer/docs/setup.md

 # Setup

-Bellow you will find a list of items that you must do to get the project working on your local machine.
+Below you will find a list of items that you must do to get the project working on your local machine.
 The production setup document is not present in the repository for security reasons.

 ## Config file

-This project uses the [config](https://www.npmjs.com/package/config) for configuration.
-You may create `config/local.json5` file to override the configuration as necessary, specially to define some `githubTokens`.
+This project uses [config](https://www.npmjs.com/package/config) for configuration.
+You may create `config/local.json5` file to override the configuration as necessary, especially to define `githubTokens`.

 ## General utilities

-- `git` must be installed in the system and available in the PATH.
+- `git` must be installed and available in the `$PATH`.
-- `rm`, `mkdir`, `chmod` and `tar` utilities must be available.
+- GNU coreutils (`rm`, `mkdir`, `chmod` and `tar`) must be available.

 ## CouchDB